🔧Using SEDA in a Contract

 Step 4: Read a Data Result

-SedaDataTypes.DataResult memory result = sedaProverContract.getDataResult(dataRequestId);
+SedaDataTypes.Result memory result = sedaCore.getResult(requestId);

 In the PriceFeed contract, the latestAnswer() function encapsulates the logic to retrieve the result.
-It uses the dataRequestId generated during the posting phase to access the result, verify consensus, and return the final value.
+It uses the requestId generated during the posting phase to access the result, verify consensus, and return the final value.

 function latestAnswer() public view returns (uint128) {

-if (dataResult.consensus) {
+if (result.consensus) {

-return uint128(bytes16(dataResult.result));
+return uint128(bytes16(result.result));

 }